 A Netarts Landmark

-Before it was Surfside Inn, the 7-room cottage was the Sea Lion Motel.
-Each year on Memorial Day weekend, the owners would snag a sea lion off the coast and keep it in an old milk truck out in the parking lot.
-It was an enormous attraction to the area as people came from all over the state to see a Sea Lion up close.
-(While the sea lion was released back into the wild at the end of each summer, it’s not a tradition that the new owners will ever bring back.)
+Before it was Surf Inn, the 7-room cottage was the Sea Lion Motel.
+Each year on Memorial Day weekend, the owners would snag a harbor seal pup off the coast and keep it in an old milk truck out in the parking lot.
+It was an enormous attraction to the area as people came from all over the state to see a harbor seal up close.
+(While the harbor seal was released back into the wild at the end of each summer, it’s not a tradition that the new owners will ever bring back).

 The building sat empty for over a year before Nick Petersen and Sky Veek started their transformation.
 The majority of the work the two did themselves, including adding the hand-picked décor that makes each room unique.